Farm: Poultry farm

 Poultry farms are devoted to raising chickens (egg layers or broilers), turkeys, ducks, and other fowl, generally for meat or eggs.

 Pig farm

-A pig farm is one that specializes in raising pigs or hogs for bacon, ham and other pork products.
+A pig farm is one that specializes in raising pigs for bacon, ham, and other pork products.
 They may be free range, intensive, or both.

 Ownership

-Farm control and ownership has traditionally been a key indicator of status and power, especially in Medieval European agrarian societies.
-The distribution of farm ownership has historically been closely linked to form of government.
-Medieval feudalism was essentially a system that centralized control of farmland, control of farm labor and political power, while the early American democracy, in which land ownership was a prerequisite for voting rights, was built on relatively easy paths to individual farm ownership.
+Farm control and ownership have traditionally been a key indicator of status and power, especially in Medieval European agrarian societies.
+The distribution of farm ownership has historically been closely linked to a form of government.
+Medieval feudalism was essentially a system that centralized control of farmland, control of farm labor, and political power, while the early American democracy, in which land ownership was a prerequisite for voting rights, was built on relatively easy paths to individual farm ownership.
 However, the gradual modernization and mechanization of farming, which greatly increases both the efficiency and capital requirements of farming, has led to increasingly large farms.
 This has usually been accompanied by the decoupling of political power from farm ownership.